 I firmly believe what you call something is important.
 This is why I tell the lawyers and staff at my office to not use the phrase, “Independent Medical Examination.”
 What I am talking about, of course, is a Defense Base Act insurance company medical examination.

 Under the Defense Base Act, the insurance company will usually schedule a medical examination for you to attend.
 There is usually nothing “independent” about the DBA insurance company chosen doctor.
-This isn’t always the case, but is usually the case.
+This isn’t always the case, but it's usually the case.
 That is why I call it what it is: a "Defense Medical Examination" or a "DBA insurance company medical examination."
-I call it what it is.
+Because that's what it is.